neilk/octopress/source/_posts/2005-04-09-lickr-flickr.markdown

 comments: true
 categories: flickr javascript
 ---
+<div class="alert">This post is from the dark ages, when Flickr used Flash extensively.
+Historical interest only.</div>

 [Flickr](http://flickr.com/) is a popular photo hosting service that uses embedded [Flash](http://www.macromedia.com/software/flash) files as part of their interface.
 On every page, there will be a little delay while a new Flash file loads.